wjoe2046/devops_capstone/README.md

 # Udacity Cloud DevOps Capstone Project

-This project delivers a simple Node.js application on the Express framework, via an integrated CICD pipeline using Jenkins on an AWS Kubernetes cluster.
+This project deploys a simple Node.js + Express application on an AWS Kubernetes cluster, via an integrated CICD pipeline.